 The responsibilities of the Engineering & Technology Journal can be defined as:

-- Engineering & Technology Journal is committed to working with journal editors, defining clearly their relevant roles, in order to ensure appropriate decisions regarding publication procedures and maintaining the transparency of editorial decisions.
+- Engineering & Technology Journal is committed to working with journal editors, clearly defining their relevant roles to ensure appropriate decisions regarding publication procedures and maintaining the transparency of editorial decisions.

 - Engineering & Technology Journal guarantees the integrity of autonomy and originality of each published article concerning: